turingschool/curriculum/source/projects/dinner_dash.markdown

 * "The order includes: shrimp wontons, chicken pad thai large, and green tea ice cream small.
 There are a total of 3 items."
 * "Press 1 to confirm the order, 2 to repeat, or 3 to cancel."
 * The result of the call updates the order in the database and sends an email to the customer.

+## Evaluations Process

+For the evaluation we'll work through the expectations above and look at the following criteria:

+### 1. Feature Completeness

+* 4: All features defined in the assignment are correctly implemented
+* 3: There are one or two features missing
+* 2: There are bugs/crashes in the features present
+* 1: There are three or more features missing or crashing

+### 2. Controllers

+* 4: Controllers show significant effort to push logic down the stack
+* 3: Controllers are generally well organized with three or fewer particularly ugly parts
+* 2: There are four to seven ugly controller methods that should have been refactored
+* 1: There are more than seven unsatisfactory controller methods

+### 3. Models

+* 4: Models show excellent organization, refactoring, and appropriate use of Rails features
+* 3: Models show an effort to push logic down the stack, but need more internal refactoring
+* 2: Models are somewhat messy and/or make poor use of Rails' features
+* 1: Models show weak use of Ruby and weak structure

+### 4. TDD

+* 4: Project has a running test suite that exercises the application at multiple levels
+* 3: Project has a running test suite that tests and multiple levels, but fails to cover some features
+* 2: Project has sporadic use of tests and multiple levels
+* 1: Project did not really attempt to use TDD